Contents:

 Creating Your Territory Segment

+When finished, click Create to create your Territory Segment.
 You can create as many segments as you wish if you have different Territory breakdowns depending on some Segment criteria (i.e. Annual Revenue, Number of Employees, Industry, etc).
-Many companies only need to utilize one Territory Segment.

 Creating Your CSV File